nirmal2i43a5/Predicting-Mental-Health-Risk-from-Social-Media-Behavior/README.md

 3. **Model Training & Comparison**: Train five algorithms and compare performance metrics.
 4. **Evaluation**: Generate and display detailed metrics and confusion matrices.
 5. **Deployment**: Interactive web app lets users input their info and receive a risk prediction.

+## Summary

+- Built and deployed an ML pipeline to predict mental health risks from social media usage and demographic data.

+- Achieved 71.7% accuracy with tuned logistic regression, outperforming more complex models like tree-based models.

+- Delivered insights on model interpretability and dataset limitations, showing the values of simpler models in certain domains